puppetlabs/puppetdb/documentation/puppetdb-faq.markdown

 ## Which databases are supported?

 PostgreSQL is the recommended database for production use.
-PuppetDB also ships with an embedded HyperSQL database, which is suitable for very small or proof-of-concept deployments.

 As with our choice of language, we prototyped several databases before settling on PostgreSQL.
 These included Neo4j, Riak, and MySQL with ActiveRecord in Ruby.
 We have no plans to support any other databases, including MySQL, which lacks important features such as array columns and